Miranda Wang

-Miranda Wang (born in 1994), is the cofounder of Novoloop (formerly BioCellection, Inc.), which is a company that aims to turn plastic waste into high-performance materials that can be used in a variety of products.
+Miranda Wang (born in 1994) is a Canadian entrepreneur who is the co-founder of Novoloop (formerly BioCellection, Inc.), a company that aims to turn plastic waste into high-performance materials that can be used in a variety of products.
 Novoloop's process has the potential to greatly reduce the amount of plastic that enters landfills every year, as well as the amount of CO_{2} that is emitted by commonly used methods of material production.

 Early life and education

 Wang originally became interested in combating the issue of plastic waste from a high school field trip to Vancouver South Waste Transfer Station.
 Seeing the sheer volume of plastic waste that moved through the station inspired Wang to find a way to recycle such materials.

 Wang and her cofounder, Jeanny Yao, attended Magee Secondary School in Vancouver, British Columbia when they entered the Sanofi Biogenius Canada Competition in 2012.
 This competition allowed them to work with the help of mentors, University of British Columbia professor Lindsay Eltis, Dr. Adam Crowe, and Dr. James Round, to discover bacteria in the Fraser River that could eat phthalates.
 They eventually pivoted away from using a biological approach to degrade plastics, but this initial work has been the catalyst of Novoloop's ongoing work to find scalable ways to recycle plastics.

 Wang went on to attend the University of Pennsylvania, graduating in 2016 with a BA in molecular biology with a double minor in philosophy and engineering entrepreneurship.
 During her time at the university, Wang continued to work with Yao to build their company.
 They took part in, and won, numerous entrepreneurial competitions and programs at the school.